MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/known-issues.md

 ### Android devices

-The AIP Viewer currently has an known issue on Android devices and Android version 11, which may cause the AIP Viewer app to behave unexpectedly or close.
+The AIP Viewer currently has an known issue on Android devices and Android version 11, which may cause the AIP Viewer app to become unresponsive or close.

 ### Landscape views in the AIP viewer